mendix/docs/content/en/docs/howto8/data-models/migrating-your-mendix-database.md

 ### 4.2 Uploading an Exported PostgreSQL Database to the Mendix Cloud Database

-Use Developer Portal to upload the migrated, exported database backup to the Mendix cloud.
-This can be accessed using the Nodes page in the Developer Portal: select your app and environment, click **Details**, click the **Backup** tab and use the **Upload Data** button to upload your Database using the file chooser to select the exported database file from your local file system.
+Use Mendix Portal to upload the migrated, exported database backup to the Mendix cloud.
+This can be accessed using the Nodes page in [Apps](https://sprintr.home.mendix.com/): select your app and environment, click **Details**, click the **Backup** tab and use the **Upload Data** button to upload your Database using the file chooser to select the exported database file from your local file system.
 This will stop and clear your existing environment.

 ## 5 Exporting a Mendix Cloud Database

 The same procedure can be used to export an existing Mendix Cloud database, import it into an on-premises PostgreSQL source database and migrate that to an on-premises non-PostgreSQL target database.

-Export the Mendix Cloud database via the Developer Portal.
-This can be accessed using the Nodes page in the Developer Portal:
+Export the Mendix Cloud database via the Mendix Portal.
+This can be accessed using the Nodes page in the Mendix Portal:

 1. Select your app and environment.
 2. Click **Backups**.